 Rooftop Bars and Secret Gardens

-You might be surprised to know that the city is full of wonderful outdoor dining areas to soak up the sunshine.
+Sun-seekers rejoice.
+With a city full of wonderful outdoor dining areas – on rooftops and in gardens – there’s plenty of options for soaking up the sun.
 Here’s a handful we’ll think you’ll like.

 A view from the top